Our Research Mission

 “The work supported by this foundation is really aligned with game changing science across all cancer research,” she says.
 “This is really going to change how we care for kids with cancer, and how we classify pediatric cancers.”
 This gene-focused research will enable physicians to begin categorizing tumors based on what’s causing the cancers, rather than simply where they are located in the body, which is the current common practice.
 Who knows–that change could spread across the field of medicine, if the funds endure to support the researchers.

-It wasn’t due to a lack of technology that Caroline lost her life, it was due to a lack of funding for pediatric cancer research.
-The Caroline Symmes Endowment for Pediatric Cancer Research at Riley Hospital for Children is the gift she leaves behind, so that every child has a chance at the future they deserve.
+It wasn’t due to a lack of technology that Caroline lost her life; it was due to a lack of funding for pediatric cancer research.
+The Caroline Symmes Endowment for Pediatric Cancer Research at Riley Children’s Health is the gift she leaves behind, so that every child has a chance at the future they deserve.

 Our Plan of Attack

 The Pediatric Non-CNS Solid Tumor Program includes two interrelated research strategies:

 This work will involve developing new drugs that fight childhood cancers that are resistant to other therapies, and moving them rapidly into the clinic to help children.